Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Get-AzHDInsightPersistedScriptAction.md

 ## SYNTAX

 ```
-Get-AzureRmHDInsightPersistedScriptAction [-ClusterName] <String> [[-Name] <String>]
+Get-AzHDInsightPersistedScriptAction [-ClusterName] <String> [[-Name] <String>]
  [-ResourceGroupName <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightPersistedScriptAction** cmdlet gets the persisted script actions for an Azure HDInsight cluster and lists them in chronological order, or gets details for a specified persisted script action.
+The **Get-AzHDInsightPersistedScriptAction** cmdlet gets the persisted script actions for an Azure HDInsight cluster and lists them in chronological order, or gets details for a specified persisted script action.

 ## EXAMPLES

 ### Example 1: Get the persisted script actions on a cluster
 ```
-PS C:\>Get-AzureRmHDInsightPersistedScriptAction -ClusterName "your-hadoop-001"
+PS C:\>Get-AzHDInsightPersistedScriptAction -ClusterName "your-hadoop-001"
 ```

 This command gets persisted script actions on the cluster named your-hadoop-001.